-- A valid Irish driving licence - A valid passport - A National Age Card (issued by An Garda Siochana) - 10A.2 Students must not be in possession of any bags, unauthorised books or notes during the online examination.
-Regulation 11A sets out what is permitted in the area the exam is taking place. - 10A.3 Use of mobile phones or any other electronic devices including smart watches (other than a non-programmable calculator) is not permitted during an exam.
+- 10.2 Students must not be in possession of any bags, unauthorised books or notes during the online examination.
+Regulation 11 sets out what is permitted in the area the exam is taking place. - 10.3 Use of mobile phones or any other electronic devices including smart watches (other than a non-programmable calculator) is not permitted during an exam.
 Mobile phones may be kept in the room where a student is taking the online exam but must be switched off and kept away from arms reach for the duration of the exams.
-It may only be switched on and used if needed as a hotspot should students encounter connectivity issues. - 10A.4 It is the responsibility of students to ensure that the equipment they use for online examinations complies with the guidelines as set out in the FAQs and for ensuring that the equipment has been properly tested before the online examination. - 10A.5 Any failure, delay or disruption to internet services or the student's equipment will be at the students risk and the Institute accepts no responsibility if a script is not submitted.
-Full details relating to submission of scripts is available in the FAQs available on Blackboard. - 10A.6 Students may not use a second screen during the online examination. - 10A.7 Students may not use a headset or earphones during the online examination. - 10A.8 Students must ensure that the room they use as their exam room is set up in accordance with the requirements as set out in the FAQs issued on Blackboard. - 10A.9 No additional time, other than the time allocated to all students, is allowed for students who log in late for an online examination. - 10A.10 Students must obey all instructions issued by the Institute in relation to the online exams. - 10A.12 It is the responsibility of students to ensure that their script is successfully submitted on the assessment platform. - 10A.13 Students should not submit their script until they are satisfied that it is in final form.
+It may only be switched on and used if needed as a hotspot should students encounter connectivity issues or if needed to contact the Institute. - 10.4 It is the responsibility of students to ensure that the equipment they use for online examinations complies with the guidelines as set out in the FAQs and for ensuring that the equipment has been properly tested before the online examination. - 10.5 Any failure, delay or disruption to internet services or the student's equipment will be at the students risk and the Institute accepts no responsibility if a script is not submitted.
+Full details relating to submission of scripts is available in the FAQs available on Blackboard. - 10.6 Students may not use a second screen during the online examination. - 10.7 Students may not use a headset or earphones during the online examination. - 10.8 Students must ensure that the room they use as their exam room is set up in accordance with the requirements as set out in the FAQs issued on Blackboard.
+Students will be required to scan their exam room prior to commencing the exam.
+This room scan must be in accordance with the room scan guidelines. - 10.9 No additional time, other than the time allocated to all students, is allowed for students who log in late for an online examination. - 10.10 Students must obey all instructions issued by the Institute in relation to the online examinations. - 10.12 It is the responsibility of students to ensure that their script is successfully submitted on the assessment platform. - 10.13 Students should not submit their script until they are satisfied that it is in final form.
 Students cannot amend their script after it is submitted.
-When the online examination is over, the script will automatically be submitted. - 10A.14 The student's script is the property of the Irish Tax Institute and under no circumstances will it be discussed with the student, subject to Regulation 12 of the 2020/2021 student regulations. - 10A.15 Exam scripts and recordings will be retained in accordance with the data retention policy.
+When the online examination is over, the script will automatically be submitted. - 10.14 The student's script is the property of the Irish Tax Institute and under no circumstances will it be discussed with the student, subject to Regulation 12 of the 2021/2022 student regulations. - 10.15 Student scripts and recordings will be retained in accordance with the data retention policy.

-The exam scripts will only be held for the period during which an application for a recheck may be made (see Regulation 14 of the 2020/2021 Student Regulations) plus one month.
-If a recheck request is made, the exam scripts will be held for a month following the issuing of the notification of the recheck result.
 Script Access Requests are dealt with through our Data Protection Policy (https://taxinstitute.ie/about-us/legal-and-data-policies/data-protection-policy/).
-Please see the Assessment area on Blackboard for more information.

-- 10A.16 Students are prohibited from identifying themselves in their scripts. - 10A.17.
+Please see the Assessment area on Blackboard for more information. - 10.16 Students are prohibited from identifying themselves in their scripts. - 10.17.
 If a student attempts more questions than necessary for a particular examination their result will be calculated on the basis of the highest marks achieved for the individual questions attempted.

-11A MATERIAL PERMITTED FOR THE ONLINE EXAMINATIONS
+11 MATERIAL PERMITTED FOR THE ONLINE EXAMINATIONS